WFA-CFAR Finance and Accounting Conferences

 Corporate Finance Conference

-Olin Business School and CFAR serve as co-hosts for this annual conference that examines topics such as corporate investment decisions, capital structure, payout policy, mergers and acquisitions, corporate control and organization, corporate governance, private equity, banking and financial intermediation, and international issues in corporate finance.
-The conference includes a practitioner session where executives from the top companies participate in a panel session to discuss today’s most important financial topics.
-The event also includes a PhD poster session with a limited number of students from across the country.
+Each autumn, Olin Business School and WFA-CFAR serve as co-hosts for an annual Corporate Finance Conference that examines topics such as corporate investment decisions, capital structure, payout policy, mergers and acquisitions, corporate control and organization, corporate governance, private equity, banking and financial intermediation, and international issues in corporate finance.
+The conference includes a practitioner session where executives from the top companies participate in discussions analyzing today’s most important financial topics.
+The event also includes a PhD poster session with students from across the country.